phetsims/equality-explorer/doc/lock-scenarios.md

 - opposite plate - the plate associated with the equivalent term, opposite the dragged term
 - toolbox - panel that appears below a plate, terms can be dragged to/from

+In all scenarios:

+- equivalent term should follow dragged term during dragging and animation
+- dragged term and equivalent term should be put on plates simultaneously

 ## Separate Like Terms

 The first 10 scenarios involved screens where like terms are placed in separate cells on the scale.
 Those screens are _Numbers_ and _Variables_.

 ### Scenario 1

-1. Drag the dragged term from a toolbox.
+1. Drag a term from a toolbox.
 2. Verify that the equivalent term comes out of the opposite toolbox.
 3. Release the term below the plates.
 4. Verify that the dragged term and equivalent term return to their respective toolboxes.